Morgan-Li/Skin-Tracker/README.md

 3. **Configure Schedule:**
    - Set the cron job to send a request at 7 PM EST every day.
 This aligns with the time Fortnite typically updates its item shop.
-   - The expression for this schedule in cron format would be `0 19 * * *` if you're targeting 7 PM EST, considering any timezone adjustments.
+   - The expression for this schedule in cron format would be `0 19 * * *` if you're targeting 7 PM EST (I like to add a small buffer of 5 minutes just incase the API needs time to update), considering any timezone adjustments.

 4. **Target Netlify Function:**
    - The URL for the cron job should be the endpoint for the Netlify function responsible for checking the item shop.
 It would typically look something like this: `https://your-netlify-domain.netlify.app/.netlify/functions/checkShop`